IBM-Cloud/docs/support/index.md

 Other methods of reading RSS feeds are also available through web browser plug-ins such as [RSS Feed](http://feeder.co/){: new_window} Reader for Chrome or [Brief](https://addons.mozilla.org/en-US/firefox/addon/brief/){: new_window} add-on for Firefox, or with other news sources like [Feedly](http://www.feedly.com/){: new_window} or [G2reader](http://www.g2reader.com/en/){: new_window}.

 You can also use a third-party service to automatically send an email for each RSS update.
-The following are some example third-party services:
+The following list provides some example third-party services:

   * www.feedmyinbox.com
   * www.rssforward.com